Antonio López

 Read the poem "County of My Name"

-During their term, the Poet Laureate will serve as ambassador and advocate for poetry, literature and the arts throughout San Mateo County.
+The Poet Laureate serves a two-year term and acts as an ambassador and advocate for poetry, literature and the arts; contributes to San Mateo County’s poetry and literary legacy through public readings and participation in civic events; and leads a community project to make poetry more accessible to people in their everyday lives.
 The Poet Laureate is responsible for elevating poetry in our community, educating the public about the value of creative expression, inspiring diverse voices to emerge, creating new points of connection among residents in our county, and increasing access to our cultural resources.
-It is expected that the Poet Laureate will contribute to the County’s poetry and literary legacy through public readings, engaging programming, and participation in civic events.
 The Poet Laureate will create and lead a series of programs in the community.
-Past Poet Laureates include Jorge Argueta, Aileen Cassinetto, Caroline Goodwin, and Lisa Rosenberg.
-You can learn more about the poets and their projects here.